-The following items are warnings of a general nature relating to the installation and start-up of the T-200/T-600 series controller.
+The following items are warnings of a general nature relating to the installation and start-up of the T-200/600 series controller.
 Be sure to heed these warnings to prevent personal injury or equipment damage.

-- Depending on installation, a 90-263Vac, 24Vac, or 24Vdc circuit powers the attached T-200/T-600 controller.
+- A 24Vac or 24Vdc circuit powers the T-IO-34 and attached T-200/T-600 controller.
 Disconnect power before installation or servicing to prevent electrical shock or equipment damage. - Make all connections in accordance with national and local electrical codes.
 Use copper conductors only. - To reduce the risk of fire or electrical shock, install in a controlled environment relatively free of contaminants. - Controllers and I/O modules are only intended for use as monitoring and control devices.
 To prevent data loss or equipment damage, do not use them for any other purposes.